vogtmh/MonitorControl.OSX/README.md

 # MonitorControl.OSX
-A simple menulet to control your external monitors volume over HDMI Be aware that this has only been tested with *one* external screen.
+A simple menulet to control your external monitors volume over HDMI.
+Be aware that this has only been tested with *one* external screen.
 Might behave funny with multiple screens ;-)

 ![Scheme](screenshots/sliders.png)